dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

   * `icrc7:max_take_value` of type `nat` (optional): The maximum `take` value for paginated query calls this ledger implementation supports.
 The value applies to all paginated calls the ledger exposes.
 When present, should be the same as the result of the [`icrc7_max_take_value`](#icrc7_max_take_value) query call.
   * `icrc7:max_revoke_approvals` of type `nat` (optional): The maximum number of approvals that may be revoked in a single invocation of `icrc7_revoke_token_approvals` or `icrc7_revoke_collection_approvals`.
 When present, should be the same as the result of the [`icrc7_max_revoke_approvals`](#icrc7_max_revoke_approvals) query call.

+Note that if specified max values are violated in a query call, the canister traps with an according error message.

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3
 type Value = variant {